 ARTICLE VI – DUTIES of OFFICERS

 Section 2, Duties of the Vice President.
 The Vice President shall serve in the absence of the President.
-S/he shall succeed to the office of President should that office become vacant prior to the expiration of the term of office of the President.
+They shall succeed to the office of President should that office become vacant prior to the expiration of the term of office of the President.
 The Vice President will oversee bylaws compliance and maintenance of Association policies and procedures.
 In addition, the Vice President shall perform all duties as assigned by the President and approved by the Board of Directors.